Irving Rouse: Contribution to circum-Caribbean archaeology

 Rouse spent time in 1946 in Trinidad, working with John Albert Bullbrook on his 1953 manuscript Excavations at Wari, Ayacucho, Peru and on the Excavations of a Shell Mound at Palo Seco, Trinidad, B. W. I..
 He returned to the island in 1953 to do some additional work with John Goggin.

 In 1963 Rouse collaborated with José M. Cruxent on a publication examining Venezuelan archaeology.
 In this publication, Rouse and Cruxent identify two ways in which cultures can be classified: chronologically and ethnically.
 The authors identify four major epochs (chronological classification) to which the remains of each distinct group of people with distinct cultural traits (ethnic classification) will be assigned.
 The first epoch is the "Paleo-Indian" epoch, which began with the first inhabitants of Venezuela around 15,000 BC?.
 These people were big game hunters.
 The only ethnic "series" that belongs in the Paleo-Indian epoch is the Juboid series.
 The Meso-Indian epoch began about 5000 BC.
 It was a time when hunting was emphasized, as evidenced by projectile points uncovered during excavation.
 They were not hunting the same type of big-game animals as the Paleo-Indians were, as that food source became extinct by the time the Meso-Indian epoch started.
 Sites were identified largely by large piles of shells, which also indicated a reliance upon seafood as a source of subsistence.
-The Manicauroid series was the only ethnic series that fit in the Meso-Indian epoch.
+The Manicuaroid series was the only ethnic series that fit in the Meso-Indian epoch.
 The third epoch, the Neo-Indian epoch, was characterized by the sufficient development of agriculture as a means to replace hunting as the principle mean of subsistence.
-This epoch began at roughly 1000 BC and included 10 ethnic series: the Dabajuroid, Tocuyanoid, Tierroid, Ocumeriod, Barrancoid, Arauquinoid, Valencioid, Memoid, Saladoid, and Guayaabitoid series.
+This epoch began at roughly 1000 BC and included 10 ethnic series: the Dabajuroid, Tocuyanoid, Tierroid, Ocumeriod, Saladoid, Barrancoid, Arauquinoid, Valencioid, Memoid, and Guayaabitoid series.

 In 1973 Rouse had a heart attack while on a project in Antigua, signaling the end to his fieldwork career.
 This project was not a total disaster, however.
 As a result of the research done a much better understanding of the culture history of the northern Antilles was constructed.